ASGP/postgreSQL_Project_small/README.md

 ![Skill Demand Chart](visual_postgres/skill_demand_chart.png)

-Here’s a concise addition to your GitHub README that incorporates the result set:

----

 ## Top Skills and Average Salaries

 This project highlights some of the top in-demand technical skills in the job market, along with their corresponding average salaries.
 Mastery of these skills can lead to highly competitive compensation across various industries.